Failure to Obey Traffic Signals Motorcycle Accident Lawyer

 Intersections are dangerous places for motorcyclists.
 The National Highway Traffic Safety Administration (NHTSA) estimates half of all fatal, multiple-vehicle motorcycle accidents – whether on interstate or non-interstate roads – occur at intersections.

-Boston motorcycle accident attorneys at The Law Offices of Jeffrey S. Glassman know that a significant number of these crashes happen because of a failure to obey traffic signals – particularly on the part of the other vehicle.
+Boston motorcycle accident attorneys at Jeffrey Glassman Injury Lawyers know that a significant number of these crashes happen because of a failure to obey traffic signals – particularly on the part of the other vehicle.

 In one eight-year analysis of fatal motor vehicle crashes and deaths at intersections, the NHTSA concluded: